-COMMENDEE 2018-19: Lesley is the Managing Chaplain at HMP & YOI Send.
-She receives a Commendation for creating ‘an army of volunteers’ – equivalent to over half a dozen extra staff – to support the women prisoners at Send and after their release, and for her pioneering work creating the ‘Managing Connections’ mentoring initiative.
+COMMENDEE 2018-19: Lesley is the Managing Chaplain at HMP Send.
+She receives a Commendation for creating a network of over 80 volunteers to provide counselling and support to the women at Send, and for developing the prison’s ‘Managing Connections’ mentoring initiative.

 [Report based on original nomination and any supporting materials submitted to the Trust]

 Lesley’s Initial Nominator, Line Manager and Send Governor, Carlene Dixon, explains that, as Managing Chaplain, Lesley has grown a network of some 500 volunteers who provide around 260 hours per week ‘or the equivalent of around 7 full time employees… Lesley is well respected by prisoners, staff and her many partners in and outside the prison.’
 Carlene goes on to report that:

 ‘Lesley was instrumental in the introduction of the ‘Making Connections’ initiative in 2012 [which] soon gained accreditation by the Mentoring and Befriending Foundation and which provides up to six months of mentoring and support for individuals who required support reintegrating in to their communities upon release.
 Due to the small amount of female establishments within the country it is quite common for an individual to be quite a distance from her local area.
 The mentoring that is provided re-establishes valuable links with the individual’s local area which is particularly invaluable for the more vulnerable individuals.
 Since 2012 a staggering 300 women have benefited from the Making Connections initiative, and this number will undoubtedly increase given Lesley’s absolute belief and commitment to the scheme.’